 Best Soothing: Handcraft Blends Tea Tree Essential Oil

-Tea tree oil is said to be anti-inflammatory, making it a potentially soothing option for acne-prone or irritated skin.
+Tea tree oil is anti-inflammatory, making it a potentially soothing option for acne-prone or irritated skin.
 (That said, you’ll want to avoid putting any kind of essential oil on a cut or broken skin.
 And it’s always a good idea to check with your primary care provider or a dermatologist before applying anything topically.)
 Handcraft’s Tea Tree Essential Oil comes in a 120-milliliter bottle that will give you all the tea tree oil you could need (at least, for a while).
 And since it blends well with a variety of essential oils, it’ll make a particularly versatile addition to your collection.

 Best Post-Workout: Majestic Pure Eucalyptus Essential Oil